Dracula 2000: Casting

+Filming

 Filming took place in New Orleans and Toronto, beginning on June 26, 2000, and wrapping on September 6.
 A rough cut of the film was assembled in only six days.
 Additional photography occurred on October 23 and spanned eight days.
 Nathan Fillion was added during the reshoots, filming his brief scenes on Halloween night.
 In November, the Writers Guild of America ruled that Soisson would receive sole screenplay credit and share story credit with Lussier.
 The final cut of the film was expected to be delivered on December 12, 2000, a mere ten days before its theatrical release.
 Speaking to Entertainment Weekly, Craven compared Dracula 2000s rushed production to his time working on Scream 2, which was released in December 1997 after being filmed between June and August of that year.
 Craven said "What's the benefit of making movies so fast?
 There's no benefit whatsoever.
 It's terribly difficult, and completely unnecessary."

+Release

+Dracula 2000 premiered in the United States on December 22, 2000.